-Sydney fascinates with so many different facades: bustling city streets, calm suburbs, old buildings, harbor views, and beaches.
+Sydney fascinates with so many different facades: bustling city streets, calm suburbs, old buildings, habor views, and beaches

 My Sydney top 5 places to see